Overview

 pip install awsebcli

-# Step 2: Initialize your Elastic Beanstalk environment
+# Step 2: Initialize Elastic Beanstalk

 eb init

-# Step 3: Deploy your application
+# Step 3: Deploy the application

 eb create